Stomach pumping - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 • Specific antidotes

-• Using a funnel, syringe, or mechanical irrigant, a small amount of fluid is administered into the stomach.
+• Using a funnel, syringe, or mechanical irrigant, a small amount of fluid is administered into the stomach (10 mL for children or as much as 300 mL for adults).

 • The process is repeated until the returned fluid is clear or two to three liters have been used.
 This helps remove stomach contents and keep the tube clear.